Bannockburn De La Roche Shiraz 2013

 - Tasting Notes & Reviews

 A single vineyard Shiraz: 1.2m x 1.0m row/vine spacing, Bests Old Block and Tahbilk R6WV28 clones.
-Picked March 18.
+Low yields of about 500gm per vine.

-Wild yeast fermentation and 100% destemmed fruit influence followed by maturation in French oak hogsheads for 15 months.
+Wild yeast fermentation and 100% whole cluster influence followed by maturation in French oak puncheons for 24 months.
+THe 2013 season produced wines of great power and structure.
 Often the most savoury of our Shiraz blocks, this wine is released after some years settling in bottle.

-It was nice to receive a note from Jancis Robinson, although we don't send wines overseas to be reviewed but she attended a trade event with our UK importer, GB Wine Shippers, and she enjoyed a few Bannockburn wines.
 This is a museum release in limited supply and is drinking well now so please do make the most of this offer!
-This was also the first vintage bottled from our close planted Shiraz vineyard.
+This was also the third vintage bottled from our close planted Shiraz vineyard.

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.